vohai2003/hdp_data_tutorials/tutorials/hdf/kafka-trucking-iot-on-hdf/tutorial-2.md

 - [View Data in Kafka Topics](#view-data-in-kafka-topics)
 - [Next: Learn Basic Operations of Kafka](#next-learn-basic-operations-of-kafka)

 ## Environment Setup

-If you have the latest Hortonworks DataFlow (HDF) Sandbox installed, then the demo comes pre-installed.
+If you have the latest Hortonworks DataFlow (HDF) Sandbox installed, then the demo comes preinstalled.

 Open a terminal on your local machine and access the sandbox through the shell-in-a-box method.
 Please visit [Learning the Ropes of the HDP Sandbox](https://hortonworks.com/tutorial/learning-the-ropes-of-the-hortonworks-sandbox/#environment-setup) to review this method.